isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - Finally, we can use the actor module from gleam/otp to start our actor
 - And we can start as many of these as we like depending on how many battles we want to be precomputing at once

-- Independent processes receiving and responding to messages sounds a lot like microservices, but inside your application, and they spin up and down pretty much instantly
+- Now, independent processes receiving and responding to messages sounds a lot like microservices, but inside your application, and they spin up and down pretty much instantly
 - Neat, huh?
+- Maybe you don't really need all that Terraform
 -->

 ---